suziesuccess/portfolio-website/content/work/proj-1.md

 Ten Years in Vancouver, 2015
-My role in this piece was as an interpreter https://vimeo.com/141183166
+My role was an interpreter for choreographer Natalie Schneck https://vimeo.com/141183166